explicit-module-boundary-types

 export const func = (value: any): number => value + 1;

-When this option is true, the rule ignores return type annotations on body-less arrow functions that return an as const type assertion.
+Whether to ignore return type annotations on body-less arrow functions that return an as const

 export const func = (value: number) => ({ type: 'X', value });